Descanonge/tomate/README.md

 It manages multiples variables, as well as the coordinates along which the data varies.
-It also provides multiple convenience functions to retrieve subpart of the data, do computations, or plot the data.
+It also provides multiple convenience functions to retrieve subparts of the data, do computations, or plot the data.

 The data can be retrieved from disk, where it can be arranged in multiple ways and formats.